gbisaga/devops/aws-devops-cloudwatch-metrics.md

 - Manually create dashboard with metrics or Create Automated Dashboard with most common metrics
 - Billing metrics (maybe us-east-1 only)

-Custom metrics
+### Custom metrics
 - Standard resolution (1 minute granularity) or high resolution (>= 1 second)
 - Can define a value and up to 10 dimensions (i.e. other attributes)
 - Can publish metric with specific timestamps
 - Can publish statistic sets (min, min, etc.) instead of individual metric values - you do statistics first

-Exporting metrics - S3, elasticsearch, etc.
+### Exporting metrics - S3, elasticsearch, etc.
 - Doesn't do it natively
+  - Added in 2021 - streaming to Firehose
 - There's an API call get-metric-statistics - get back JSON document with timestamps, max, unit
 - Always think: how do I automate this?
 Create CloudWatch scheduled event -> target = Lambda call